Marie-Christine Daniel

 Controlled Assembly of Inorganic Nanoparticles for the Formation of new Hybrid Nanomaterials

-The goal of this collaborative project between the Pelton and Daniel research groups is to couple metal nanoparticles to semiconductor nanoparticles to modify the properties of the individual component particles.
+The goal of this collaborative project between the Pelton (Physics, UMBC) and Daniel research groups is to couple metal nanoparticles to semiconductor nanoparticles to modify the properties of the individual component particles.
 The coupling of nanoparticles has been used to enhance scattering, fluorescence, and absorption, leading to applications in sensing, photocatalysis, and light harvesting.
 However, the exact properties that emerge are highly dependent on the precise arrangement and number of the coupled nanoparticles, and creating uniform, discrete assemblies remains a challenge.
 In particular, the coupling of plasmonic and excitonic nanoparticles has untapped potential if strong coupling between their respective plasmons and excitons can be reliably achieved.
 Novel properties, for example Fano interference and Rabi splitting, are expected to arise when these particles are strongly coupled.
 But coupling strength is especially dependent on the precise position of the component particles.
-Nevertheless, a system composed of a single emitter quantum dot strongly coupled to plasmonic nanoparticles would have widespread applications in photonics, optics, and information processing, making such a system desirable.
+Nevertheless, a system composed of a single emitter quantum dot (QD) strongly coupled to plasmonic nanoparticles would have widespread applications in photonics, optics, and information processing, making such a system desirable.